 Printing Non-Color/Black & White crafts or printables

 I’ll start with some tips regarding printing crafts or pages with no color.
 These are the easiest.
 We have a Brother laser printer.
 The model we own is a few years old so I don’t often see it on Amazon anymore, but here’s a newer version of it: Brother wireless Laser Printer.
 They take several different capacity cartridges, depending on how much ink you’re going to use.
 We originally got this printer because my husband wanted a way to print some tests and worksheets for his classes without spending a ton on ink.
-I can’t say exactly how many pages we get per cartridges, but we’ve only been through 2 or 3 total since buying it, and I print off a ton of stuff with it.
+I can usually print out a TON of pages with each cartridge.

 The only downside is sometimes cardstock can be a little tricky to print on.
 I usually only have problems if I’m trying to print more than one page of cardstock at a time.
 And if your cartridge is running low or it’s sat around for a while without use, sometimes the ink can smudge on the cardstock.
 Overall, I love this printer – I can’t imagine not having it.